textileio/powergate/README.md

 ## Benchmark
 There's a dedicated binary to run benchmarks against a Powergate server.
 For more information see the [specific README](cmd/powbench/README.md).

-Soon we'll add benchmark results against real miners in the Testnet network, so stay tuned. ⌛
+Soon we'll add benchmark results against real miners in mainnet, so stay tuned. ⌛

 ## Contributing